syncfusion-content/maui-docs/MAUI/TimePicker/events.md

 ### Closing event

-The [Closing] event occurs when the picker popup is closing in the [SfTimePicker].
+The [Closing](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_Closing) event occurs when the picker popup is closing in the [SfTimePicker](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfTimePicker.html).

 * `Sender`: This contains the `SfTimePicker` object.

-* `EventArgs`: In the SfTimePicker picker, [CancelEventArgs] is used to describe a cancel event which holds the bool value.
+* `EventArgs`: In the SfTimePicker picker, `CancelEventArgs` is used to describe a cancel event which holds the bool value.

-    * [Cancel] : Indicating whether you should cancel the operation or not.
+    * `Cancel` : Indicating whether you should cancel the operation or not.

 {% tabs %}